kfirshahar/fatpanda-facebook-comments/readme.txt

 It is far-and-away the easiest to use plugin available - just try it and see!
 Check it out:

 * Zero configuration to get it working - just install and activate
-* Using [SharePress](http://wordpress.org/extend/plugins/sharepress) or [Facebook Comments for WP](http://wordpress.org/extend/plugins/facebook-comments-for-wordpress/)?
+* Using [SharePress](http://wordpress.org/extend/plugins/sharepress)?
 Import settings automagically!
-* Supports XID for maximum compatibility with legacy Facebook widgets
-* All of your old comments are retained!
+* All of your WordPress comments are retained, with option to display them below the Facebook box
-* Comments are printed in hidden <noscript> blocks to maximize SEO
+* All comments are printed in hidden <noscript> blocks to maximize SEO

 Our plugin also imports your Facebook comments into your WordPress database for safe-keeping.
 All you'll need is a [Facebook Application](http://developers.facebook.com/docs/appsonfacebook/tutorial/)